Skip to main content

 Required Fields

 The following fields are required to link your feedback to the original Account Intelligence evaluation and the associated return event.
+Additionally, you must include one of the following to link to the original prediction:

 Providing the inference_request_id is strongly recommended as it ensures accurate linkage to the original risk evaluation.